Effective date: December 20, 2016

 - Options for financial resources until the WCB determines entitlement.

-- The CES III will gather information from the worker, employer, coworkers, care provider and/or any other person with knowledge of the event or events.
+- The Operations staff will gather information from the worker, employer, coworkers, care provider and/or any other person with knowledge of the event or events.
 This could involve, but may not be limited to, the following:

 - Taking statements.